C-D-Lewis/pge/README.md

 # pge

 Simple looping game engine for Pebble.
+This repo is designed to be cloned into an existing Pebble project's `src` directory.

 ## Installation